Third Party Entity definition

 Third Party Entity.
 2 means an individual or entity, unaffiliated with the Owner or Operator, that by contract or other written agreement agrees to invest, on behalf of and for the direct benefit of the IOC Owner or Operator, in one or more new REF(s) in the state to produce energy for self-consumption by the IOC Owner or Operator using renewable energy resources.

-Third Party Entity with respect to a transaction means another Person except (i) any Person that directly or indirectly controls, is controlled by, or is under common control with the Company or (ii) any Person which, following the transaction in question, a majority of the voting equity of which is owned directly or indirectly by the Voting Shareholders of the Company prior to the transaction.
+Third Party Entity means any other Person other than the Parties hereto, except (i) any legal entity (other than a natural person) that directly or indirectly controls, is controlled by, or is under common control with the Company or (ii) any entity with respect to which, following the transaction in question, a majority of the voting equity is owned directly or indirectly by the Shareholders of the Company prior to the transaction.

 Third Party Entity.
 Should Customer enter into an agreement with a TPE, which involves sharing of information about Customer or its Users with such TPE, Customer will notify Aura of their use of such TPE and also authorizes Aura to provide data to and receive data from TPE, including but not limited to Personally Identifiable Information (PII).
 Customer and TPE shall ensure that such information is transmitted securely to Aura.
 Customer shall be liable for any acts or omissions of the TPE who acts on behalf of the Customer under this Agreement.
 Onboarding.
 Customer acknowledges that it must undertake certain steps for the Services to be provided correctly and timely, including, without limitation, providing data in a proper format and cooperating with data validation and testing procedures.
 Customer agrees to fully cooperate with Xxxx in onboarding the Services.
 Aura shall have no liability with regard to any errors that result from Customer’s failure to timely provide or update data accurately and completely and in the format required by Aura.
 Federal Credit Reporting Act (FCRA) Requirements: FCRA regulations require that a User provide authorization to Aura to access and monitor a User’s credit file.
 In scenarios where the point of enrollment is controlled by the Customer, the Customer must obtain the authorization from the User and is required to retain the record of authorization for as long as the User is enrolled in the Service.
 Should an audit of Aura’s Services offerings require Aura to provide proof of authorization, Customer agrees to cooperate with Xxxx to provide such authorization.